polterguy/polterguy.github.io/documentation/magic.lambda/index.md

 Only node values starting out with `{` and ending with `}` will be substituted, and you are expected to provide all arguments found in the template lambda object, or the invocation will fail, resulting in an exception.
 This allows you to create _"template lambda objects"_ which you dynamically transform into something else, without really caring about its original structure, only its set of arguments.
+This slot also leaves all other nodes as is.

 ## Project website